What does it take to find voice-over work?

 Now click the channel name for a list of their videos and you’ll see how often they upload a video:

-If they haven’t uploaded a video within the last 4 months, move on.
+If they haven’t uploaded a video within the last 4 months or so, move on.

 STEP 2: REACH OUT TO THE YOUTUBER